NYN31/SimpleWebServerUsingFrontControllerDesignPatter/README.md

 1. A Simple Web Server
 2. Using Java, Socket, Thread, Front Controller Design Pattern
 3. Show responses as a text or Json array!
+4. Executor Framework used for using fixed thread

 # How to run the application
 Run the file named <b>SimpleWebServer.java</b>